Botulism

 Foodborne botulism

-Foodborne botulism occurs when people eat food contaminated with botulinum toxin, produced by Clostridium botulinum bacteria.
+Foodborne botulism occurs when people eat food contaminated with botulinum toxin produced by Clostridium botulinum bacteria.
 The toxin enters the bloodstream from the small intestine and is carried to nerves.
-Food may be contaminated if it is inadequately cooked before it was stored.
+Food may be contaminated if it was inadequately cooked before it was stored or improperly stored.

 • Home-canned foods, particularly foods with a low acid content, such as asparagus, green beans, beets, and corn

-Refrigerating food does not make food safe because Clostridia can produce some toxins at typical refrigerator temperatures.
+Refrigerating food does not make food safe because clostridia can produce some toxins at typical refrigerator temperatures.
+Although spores do not produce toxin in frozen food, they can produce toxin when the food is thawing.

 Wound botulism